mauratee/Renters-Speak/README.md

 INSTRUCTIONS TO RUN RENTERS SPEAK WEB APP:

+Use git clone or other method to copy entire contents of this repository to your local machine

-Run `source secrets.sh` to terminal to execute contents of `secrets.sh`
+Run `source secrets.sh` in terminal to execute contents of `secrets.sh`

 Enter `python3 seed_db.py`in terminal to seed database `testdb` with test data <br>